Sarah's Key (novel): July 1942

 The first plot follows the Starzynski family.
 On 16 July 1942, French police raided the Starzynski apartment in Paris, arresting ten-year-old Sarah and her parents.
 First, the family is sent to the Vélodrome d'Hiver, an enclosed stadium that housed a bicycling track for racing.
 The captors held more than 7,000 Jews, mostly women and children in the stadium, which was made to hold far fewer people, and they were eventually sent to Drancy, a refugee camp, to separate the men from the women and children and then later, they separated the mothers from the children.
-Later, we find out, they were all sent to Auschwitz.
+Later, the readers find out they were all sent to Auschwitz.

 Sarah, now on her own, is still tormented by thoughts of her brother locked in the secret closet at home, and tries to escape with Rachel, another Jewish girl at the camp.
 They are caught, but the officer that catches them is a man that Sarah knows from her old life.
 She begs him to let her go to rescue her brother.
 He reluctantly helps them escape and even gives the two girls money.
 The girls find refuge with an elderly couple who takes them into their house, but Rachel falls ill with what is probably diphtheria or typhus fever.
 The couple, Jules and Geneviève Dufaure, are compelled to call a Nazi doctor, who reports to the Nazi officials that the elderly couple is hiding Jewish children.
 The Nazis arrive and search for more children, but without finding Sarah they take Rachel away and she presumably dies.
 Jules and Geneviève dress Sarah in boy's clothes (her hair had been cut short at Drancy) and help her get to her former home in Paris.
 She had been keeping the key to the closet in her pocket the whole time.
 She knocks at the door, screaming her beloved younger brother's name.
 A young boy, Edouard (Bertrand's father) opens the door and Sarah rushes into the house, nearly kicking the door to her former room and quickly opens the closet.
 She collapses and starts to cry hysterically.
 Edouard's father comes into the room and removes Michel from the closet and laid him on Edouard's bed, who had died by then (shriveled up), hidden in the closet waiting for Sarah.